Faculty and Staff

 Note: These courses comprise the entire semester and students are generally not permitted to enroll in additional courses, with the exception of music ensembles.

-EDUC 359 Kindergarten Education (Offered both semesters.
-Usually taken during junior or senior year.)
+EDUC 359 Kindergarten Education (Offered spring semester.
+Usually taken during sophomore or junior year.)

 This is required of all elementary education majors and includes a 15-hour kindergarten clinical experience.
 Students are assigned to an area kindergarten classroom where they lead activities or games, help with projects, and observe students in this age group.
+It is also hoped that students will lead a small group literacy lesson and a small group math lesson.
 The purpose of the clinical is to develop a greater understanding of the physical, emotional, and social development of the 5- and 6-year-old child.

 Secondary/K-12 Education Majors